-The general consensus is that while the Monetary Policy Committee will not rush straight into a rate rise as a result of the inflation hike, it will probably raise rates sooner than it would have done.
+The general consensus is that while the Monetary Policy Committee will not rush straight into a rate rise as a result of the inflation hike, a rate rise could be on the cards for later this year.

 What should you do?

 You like the security of a fixed rate

 Fixed rate mortgages mean you know exactly what you're paying each month.
 If you aren’t on a fixed-rate deal you may be enjoying cheap repayments now but they could rise and if the rate starts rising there's no telling how quickly and how high it will go.

 You would not be able to handle base rate rises

 If you're just about getting by at the minute and any rate rises would leave you unable to make ends meet then you should be looking at fixed rate mortgages now.

 You want to avoid future interest rate uncertainty

 There are plenty of events on the horizon which could affect inflation and interest rates, including Brexit and the prospect of a Scottish referendum.
 If you opt for a long-term fixed rate deal now, say for five or even 10 years, you will lock in a rate that means your mortgage repayments won’t be affected if political uncertainty has a knock-on affect on interest rates.

 There have been some great low rates around recently so if you recently remortgaged onto a super low tracker rate, and you are happy to risk – and can afford – higher repayments if interest rates do rise, you may want to stick with what you’ve got.